andrenho/remoteprog/README.md

 `sudo openocd -f interface/raspberrypi-swd.cfg -f target/rp2350.cfg -c "adapter speed 5000" -c "rp2350.dap.core1 cortex_m reset_config sysresetreq" -c "program my_firmware.elf verify; reset; exit"`

 ## Uploading via USB

+This can be used both in the PC or the Raspberry Pi.
+The computer and the Pico Pi need to be connected via a USB cable.

 Connect the Pico Pi with the BOOTSEL button pressed, and then run: